Emergency safety advice

 When the emergency is over

-- Look out for information in the local news or from the council.
+- Look out for information in the local news or from us.

-- If you've had to leave home, don't return until you are told it's safe.
+- If you've had to leave home, do not return until you are told it's safe.

 It is important to keep a bag full of important items that you might need if you are evacuated from your home in an emergency.
 Items may include: